timou0911/Ethernaut-Writeup/09. King ★★★☆☆/README.md

 ### `call()`

-1. This method allows users to customize the gas limit and enables support for `receive()` or `fallback()` in the receiver contract to implements complicated operations.
+1. This method allows users to customize the gas limit and enables support for `receive()` or `fallback()` in the receiver contract to implement complicated operations.

 2. It won’t `revert` if the transaction fails.